MasterKano/BITS/Jigoro Scroll.md

 This section provides a one-screen operational overview.
 It does not replace the detailed clauses that follow.

-- Project initiation
+- Project initiation (see Clause 4.20)
-  - Always start a new instructional project (BIO) by requesting "BIO contents".
+  - Start a new instructional project (BIO) by requesting "BIO contents".
-  - The BIO consists of: BIO contents (unnumbered), Sections 0–8, and Annexes A–E.
   - A new BIO only starts when the user explicitly instructs it (e.g. "Start a new BIO for [Instructional Title]").

-- Density and data source
+- Density and data source (see Clauses 4.1, 4.9–4.10, 4.24, 4.31)
-  - All sections except Section 0 (Executive Summary) must be Deep Density.
-  - Section 0 uses a concise, professional, high-level bullet list (reduced sub-bullet depth) while remaining transcript-faithful.
-  - All content must be transcript-derived; no extrapolation or hallucination beyond what is explicitly permitted (see Section 7A for volume headers).
+  - All content must be transcript-derived; no extrapolation beyond permitted synthesis for volume headers (Clause 7A).
-  - No citations, no references to instructor/video/platform, no section-level overviews unless explicitly requested.

-- BIO contents behaviour
-  - BIO contents must list:
-    - 0.0 EXECUTIVE SUMMARY (no 0.x sub-chapters by default).
-    - Section 1 second-level entries (1.1, 1.2, …) using volume headers only (no one-sentence descriptors in BIO contents).
-    - Second-level subsections (2.x, 3.x, …) for other sections as appropriate.
-    - Annex headings and any defined annex substructure.
-  - Section 1 body (not BIO contents) must follow Section 7A:
-    - One entry per volume/chapter with a header and a one-sentence (maximum two) descriptor.
-  - When the transcript has no explicit volume title, concise volume headers may be derived from the volume’s transcript content (see 7A).

-- Heading style and formatting
-  - The Jigoro Scroll (this Manual) may use both ASCII framing and markdown headings ("#", "##") for readability.
+  - Deep Density is the default for all sections except Section 0 (Executive Summary).

+- Formatting and continuity (see Clauses 4.16–4.17, 4.29–4.30, 5.1–5.2)
-  - BIO documents must use markdown headings only, up to four levels ("#", "##", "###", "####"), with no ASCII underline framing inside the BIO itself.
+  - BIO uses markdown headings only (up to four levels); no ASCII underline framing inside the BIO.
-  - Output is always inside a single fenced code block for copy/paste; the user assembles the final .md/.txt file.

-- Document continuity
-  - Each section (0–8 and Annexes A–E) is a continuation of a single BIO document that begins with BIO contents.
+  - Each section/annex output is a continuation of one markdown document and must concatenate cleanly.
-  - Section outputs must be structurally consistent so they can be concatenated in order (BIO contents → 0 → 1 → … → Annex E) into one markdown document.

-- Section requests and regeneration
-  - When the user requests "BIO contents", "Section X", or an Annex, return exactly that part of the BIO and also answer any direct questions in the same turn.
-  - Regenerating a section replaces the previous version and must follow the latest Manual version and user instructions.

-- Multi-section behaviour and density
-  - Multi-section requests must not silently reduce density.
+- Multi-section requests (see Clause 4.19)
-  - If full density cannot be maintained for all requested sections in one response, explicitly state this and propose alternatives (e.g. split across responses, prioritise sections).
+  - Do not silently reduce density; if density cannot be maintained for the combined request, state this and propose a split.
-  - No fixed numeric cap; behaviour depends on instructional size and technical limits.

-- Wrapping and diagrams
+- Wrapping and diagrams (see Clause 4.17)
-  - Default: no manual hard-wrapping of prose or bullets; each bullet/paragraph may run as a single line (let the editor handle visual wrapping).
+  - Prose/bullets: no manual hard-wrapping.
-  - Exception: ASCII diagram blocks are hard-wrapped and must respect the ASCII Width Rule (Clause 4.17).
+  - Diagrams only: hard-wrapped to ASCII Width Rule (≤120 chars).

 # 1. SCOPE
 ====================

-This Technical Standard (the "Manual", also referred to as the Jigoro Scroll) defines the requirements, procedures, formatting rules, and compliance criteria for converting any BJJ instructional transcript into a structured BJJ Instructional Overview (BIO) using the Full Elite-Note Format.
+This Technical Standard (the "BIO Manual", also referred to as the Jigoro Text) defines the requirements, procedures, formatting rules, and compliance criteria for converting any BJJ instructional transcript into a structured BJJ Instructional Overview (BIO) using the Full Elite-Note Format.

 The BIO consists of a single logical markdown document containing:
 - An unnumbered Contents section (the "BIO contents"),
 - Sections 0–8, and
 - Annexes A–E.

-Output is intended to be saved by the user as a single .md or .txt file, consistently formatted in markdown heading syntax and derived exclusively from transcript content.
-The assistant does not assemble or export the file; instead, each section is returned in a copy-ready form for user assembly.
+Output is intended to be saved by the user as a single .md, consistently formatted in markdown heading syntax and derived exclusively from transcript content.
+The assistant does not assemble or export the file; instead, each requested part is returned in copy-ready form for user assembly.

 The user may request section-by-section output during generation, starting from the BIO contents and continuing through Sections 0–8 and Annexes A–E.

-The user may request that this Manual be updated to reflect the latest workflow, improvements, and efficiency gains.
+The user may request that this Jigoro Text be updated to reflect the latest workflow, improvements, and efficiency gains.
 Such changes shall be incorporated as new versions with corresponding entries in the Revision History.

 # 2. NORMATIVE REFERENCES